 And in order to gain their trust, you have to be available to assist however, wherever, whenever.

-Industry events are a great opportunity for meeting with current and potential international affiliates, who can demonstrate equipment, services, make sure they are open 24/7, routes etc.
+Any passenger transportation industry events are a great opportunity for meeting with current and potential international affiliates, who can demonstrate equipment, services, make sure they are open 24/7, routes etc.

 One thing is we do meet them at the shows.